 You'll receive an email confirming your appointment time.
 You'll need to upload your completed permit application and all submittal materials before the appointment.
 A secure link will be provided in the email confirmation.

 Step 4: Plan review process and checksheets

 Different departments will review your plans to verify that the proposed work meets requirements.
-You will be sent a Temporary Changes to Corrections Process to complete and return.

 - Planning and Zoning